Vineel975/Validations/README.md

 message
 :
+"Error While Inserting Data into Staging TableTrying to pass a table-valued parameter with 34 column(s) where the corresponding user-defined table type requires 35 column(s)." success
+:
+false

+message
+:
 "Error While Inserting Data into Staging TableThe type of column 'TPAProcedureID' is not supported.
 The type is 'Object'" success
 :